 - Lack of sleep- being up frequently with babies/toddlers, and never reaching a good REM cycle.

 - Lack of healthy eating- eating on the run while trying to take care of the kids.

 - Lack of “me time”- SAH and Homeschool parents are frequently 24/7 parents with their partner not stepping up to take over because we all enjoy our precious children so much that spending every second of every day with them IS our “me time,” right?

 - Lack of identity- I am The Husband’s wife and The kids’ mom, but who am I without them?

 The question now was how to alleviate these problems so I could regain my sanity.
 I’m a pretty laid back person naturally.
-My patience are not endless, but certainly I have always had a long fuse.
+My patience is not endless, but certainly, I have always had a long fuse.
 How do I become ME again?

 It wasn’t an easy answer.
 First, the doctor put me on an antidepressant.
 After a month on it, I could feel a significant difference but still asked to up my dose.
 My new dose was perfect.
 I could feel a lot of the old me coming back.